Henri de Castries

+Since 2015, he has been chairman of French think tank Institut Montaigne, based in Paris.

 Early life

-Henri de La Croix de Castries was born on August 15, 1954 in Bayonne.
+Henri de La Croix de Castries was born on August 15, 1954, in Bayonne.
 His father was Count François de La Croix de Castries (1919/20–2011) who had a military career in Korea, Indochina, and Algeria.
-His maternal grandfather, Count Pierre de Chevigné, was a colonel in the Free French forces.
+His maternal grandfather, Count Pierre de Chevigné, was a colonel in the Free French forces during the Second World War.

 With the backing of his family, De Castries broke with custom by not choosing a military career, although he did perform his national service in a parachute regiment, where he developed a passion for freefall.

-De Castries attended the Ecole Saint-Jean de Passy, followed by high school at the Collège Stanislas de Paris He graduated from HEC Paris in 1976, the same year as Serge Lepeltier and Denis Kessler, from the École nationale d'administration alongside Dominique de Villepin, François Hollande and Ségolène Royal in 1980 (Promotion Voltaire).
+De Castries attended the private catholic school Saint-Jean de Passy, followed by high school at the very catholic Collège Stanislas de Paris He graduated from HEC Paris in 1976, the same year as Serge Lepeltier and Denis Kessler, from the École nationale d'administration (ENA) alongside Dominique de Villepin, François Hollande and Ségolène Royal in 1980 (Promotion Voltaire).

 He also holds a law degree and speaks fluent English and German.